Roy-Soumik/Currency-Convertor/README.md

-# CurrencyMate
+# Quick Convert

-CurrencyMate is a simple and intuitive currency converter that allows you to quickly and accurately convert between various currencies.
-Whether you're traveling, shopping online, or just curious about exchange rates, CurrencyMate has got you covered!
+Quick Convert is a simple and intuitive currency converter that allows you to quickly and accurately convert between various currencies.
+Whether you're traveling, shopping online, or just curious about exchange rates, Quick Convert has got you covered!

 ## Features